Health savings accounts: the basics

 With the rising cost of health care, consumers need to be well-educated about what health coverage options are available to them.
-A relative newcomer on the scene is the health savings account, but it is an option that may prove to be the right choice for some individuals.
+A relative newcomer on the scene is the health savings account, but this option may prove to be the right choice for some.

 These accounts are owned and controlled by the individual, and can be used for current and future health care expenses.
 Significantly, unlike flexible savings accounts, health savings accounts enable money for health care expenses to be built up over time.

 High-deductible health plans and health savings accounts

 High-deductible health plans are a necessary companion to health savings accounts.
 Eligibility for a health savings account is dependent on enrollment in a high deductible health insurance plan, and the two are designed to be complementary.